 The Hajj is a pilgrimage to Makkah, Saudi Arabia’s holy city, that every adult Muslim must make at least once in their lives.
+Here’s our complete Hajj guide for a smooth rewarding journey.
 The Hajj is the fifth of the five Islamic pillars that make up the religion’s core beliefs and primary practices.
 The pilgrimage rite starts on the 7th of Zilhaj (the Islamic year’s final month) and ends on the 12th.

 All Muslims who are physically and financially capable of performing the Hajj must do so, provided their absence does not create any challenges for their families.
 A person can also complete the Hajj by proxy, which means they can appoint a cousin or friend to ‘stand in’ for them on the journey.